nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 ```
 [0, 0, 1, 1, 0, 0]
 ```
 These two bit values indicate to the Bloom filter that you've inserted the string *"virus.io"*.
-To recap: instead of storing the actual string value we can run the string through several hash functions to give us a unique signature, which we can then map to a position in the array.
+To recap: instead of storing the actual string value we can run the string through several hash functions to give us a unique signature, which we can then map to an index in the array.

 # Checking the existence an item
 To check to see if an item exists, you send the input through the hash functions, which will return array indices.
 You then check the value at each array index.
 If all of the values are ```1``` then the check will return ```true```.
 If any, or all, of the values are ```0``` then the check will return ```false```.